getify/You-Dont-Know-JS/types & grammar/ch5.md

 ##### Object Destructuring

-Starting with ES6, another place that you'll see `{ .. }` pairs showing up is with "destructuring assignments" (see the *"ES6 & Beyond"* title of this series for more info), specifically `object` destructuring.
+Starting with ES6, another place that you'll see `{ .. }` pairs showing up is with "destructuring assignments" (see the *ES6 & Beyond* title of this series for more info), specifically `object` destructuring.
 Consider:

 ```js
 function getData() {